 The key to the conviction that Jesus levels against the Pharisees is that they impose the law, but do nothing to assist those they are teaching.
 I would say the demands of Jesus are even more challenging than those of the Pharisees, Sadducees, or the scribes!
 I shared yesterday one of the six antitheses, here is another: “You have heard that it was said… whoever kills will be liable to judgment.
 But I say to you, whoever is angry with his brother will be liable to the judgment, and whoever says to his brother, ‘Raqa,’ will be answerable to the Sanhedrin, and whoever says, ‘You fool,’ will be liable to fiery Gehenna” (Mt5:21-22).
 Jesus is equating calling someone Raqa – an air-head, or calling someone a fool akin to murder.
 Our words can destroy or empower!
 We need to choose our words wisely.

-The difference between Jesus and the religious leadership is that Jesus, the Son of God in the fullness of his divinity, entered the chaos of our humanity as a human being, walked among us and suffers along with us.
-He offers to yoke himself to us and so carry the burden with us, making it lighter.
+The difference between Jesus and many of the religious leadership of his time, is that Jesus, the Son of God in the fullness of his divinity, entered into the chaos of our humanity.
+As a human being, he walks among us and suffers along with us.
+He offers to yoke himself to us and so to carry the burden with us, making it lighter.
 Many impose burdens on us, we impose burdens on others, as did the Pharisees.
 We also impose them on ourselves and turn away from the invitation of Jesus’ help.

 We will find rest not in going it alone but in our collaboration with Jesus.
 In aligning ourselves with God’s will life isn’t necessarily going to be easier, but he will give us the strength and peace of mind to endure.
-Let us take our first step together today, hand in hand with Jesus, and so find rest in knowing we are not alone!
+Let us take our first step together today, hand in hand with Jesus, and so find rest in knowing that we are not alone!
 Also, may we be kind to those in our midst with our words, actions and faces.
-May we not react toward others but instead be present and understanding.
-We are not aware of the burdens they carry.
-A simple smile can make a heavy load just a little lighter.
+We need to resist the temptation of reacting toward others but instead be present and understanding, for we are not aware of the burdens they carry.
+Offer instead a simple smile which can make a heavy load just a little lighter.

 Harrington, S.J.
 Daniel J. The Gospel of Matthew.
 Vol. 1 of Sacra Pagina, edited by Daniel J. Harrington, S.J.
 Collegeville, MN: Liturgical Press, 2007.